 Let’s first look at Tesla’s market cap before diving into the ratios.
 The chart above shows Tesla’s total market capitalization from 2016 to 2020.

-Over the past 5 years, Tesla’s total market cap has increased almost 10X, growing from only $20 billion in market cap back in 2016 to nearly $200 billion in 2020.
+Over the past 5 years, Tesla’s total market cap has increased almost 30X, growing from only $20 billion in market cap back in 2016 to more than $600 billion as of Dec 2020.

-Also, have you noticed that the market cap has taken a severe hit in the early of 2020, dropping from a value of $160 billion to as low as $80 billion?
+Also, have you noticed from the chart that Tesla’s market cap has taken a severe hit in early 2020, dropping from a value of $160 billion to as low as $80 billion?

-The chart above shows Tesla’s market capitalization to sales ratio between 2016 and 2020.
-As discussed, trailing twelve months (TTM) of revenues were used to measure the ratio.
+As discussed, trailing twelve months (TTM) revenues were used to calculate this ratio.